NKapelle/NKapelle.github.io/_pages/about.md

 Using predominantly household panel survey data and longitudinal data analysis methods, my research focuses on the causes and consequences of social inequalities over and between life courses of individuals with a particular focus on subjective and economic well-being, gender, work, and the family.

-My research has been published in journals such as the *European Sociological Review*, *Journal of Marriage and Family*, *European Journal of Population*, and *International Journal of Social Research Methodology*.
+My research has been published in journals such as the *European Sociological Review*, *Journal of Marriage and Family*, *European Journal of Population*, *Journal of Health and Social Behavior*, *The Journals of Gerontology, Series B*, *European Societies* and *International Journal of Social Research Methodology*.